Understanding Your Comprehensive Metabolic Panel (CMP)

 • Add other organ-specific testing.
 An elevated ALP without an obvious liver cause may prompt bone-related testing.
 A high total bilirubin with otherwise normal liver tests may prompt testing for hemolysis or for Gilbert syndrome.

 • Adjust medications.
-If a medication is suspected as the cause of liver enzyme elevations, your doctor may stop or change the medication and recheck enzymes after a few weeks.
+If a medication is suspected to be causing liver enzyme elevations, your doctor may stop or change it and recheck the enzymes after a few weeks.

 • Refer to a specialist.
 Persistent or significant liver test abnormalities may prompt referral to a hepatologist (liver specialist) or a gastroenterologist.

 • Order imaging.
-Liver ultrasound, CT, or MRI may be ordered to look at the liver and bile ducts directly.
+Liver ultrasound, CT, or MRI may be ordered to directly visualize the liver and bile ducts.

 • Consider a liver biopsy.
 In some cases, particularly when the cause of persistent liver test abnormalities cannot be determined by blood tests and imaging, a liver biopsy may be needed.